emicklei/structexplorer/README.md

 - ⇊ : explore one or more selected values from the list and put them below
 - ⇉ : explore one or more selected values from the list and put them on the right
-- nil : show or hide fields which currently have nil value
+- z : show or hide fields which currently have zero value ("",0,nil,false)
 - x : remove the struct from the page